BAkinmarin/bible-quiz-game/README.md

 > Unable to get Next Question option to work properly. **Fixed**

 > Unable to get user selection to turn green / red relative to answer prior to window alert. **Fixed**

-> Unable to get High Scores to save in local storage.

 <a name="deployment"></a>
 ## Deployment